tonysebion/bronze-foundry/docs/SILVER_JOIN.md

 ```

 The CLI respects the same storage metadata policy as Bronze/Silver, so if you enable `--storage-scope onprem`, only on-prem targets (non-cloud provider types) are allowed.
 For remote sources you can add `platform.bronze.storage_backend: "azure"` or `"s3"` plus the relevant connection settings just like you would in Bronze configs.

+## Chunking & progress

+`silver_join` now partitions the right-hand asset on the join keys so each chunk only touches the minimal set of rows that match the current left-hand slice.
+That partition-aware execution both limits duplicated scans of the right asset and makes the join safe for very large Silver sources.
+Each chunk writes a checkpoint (`progress.json` under the configured `checkpoint_dir`) that captures the chunk index, record count, and a sample of the join keys processed, making restarts more predictable and easier to debug.

+## Metadata & lineage

+The resulting `_metadata.json` now includes several helper sections so auditors can trace every column back to its Bronze origin:

+- `inputs`: metadata about each source Silver asset plus the Bronze metadata it was derived from (`bronze_path`, `bronze_metadata`, and checksum manifest references when available).
+- `progress`: the latest checkpoint summary (chunks processed, rows emitted, and the stored checkpoint path).
+- `join_stats`: chunk counts, how many right-hand partitions were matched, and how many right-only rows were appended.
+- `joined_sources`: the paths you supplied via the config so the run record shows what produced the data.

+This richer metadata makes it easier to understand when the join had to fall back to a more permissive Silver model, which chunks contributed rows, and how each Silver input maps back to its Bronze extraction.